CiscoDevNet/ydk-gen/README.md

   -p, --python        Generate Python bundle/core.
 This is currently the default option -c, --cpp           Generate C++ bundle/core
-  --core              Install the python/C++ core --bundle=PROFILE    Take options from a bundle profile file describing YANG -v, --verbose       Verbose mode
+  --core              Install the python/C++ core --bundle=PROFILE    Take options from a bundle profile file describing YANG models to generate APIs for -v, --verbose       Verbose mode
   --generate-doc      Generation documentation
   --output-directory  The output-directory .
 If not specified the output can be found under `ydk-gen/gen-api/python`